RelocateNomad

 Deep dives

 Malaysia launched the DE Rantau Nomad Pass in October 2022 through Malaysia Digital Economy Corporation (MDEC).
-It's a government-backed remote-worker program with one of the lowest income thresholds in Asia ($24,000/year, or $2,000/month), and it offers something almost no other Asian nomad visa does: English as a de facto working language.
+It's a government-backed remote-worker program with one of the lowest income thresholds in Asia for digital and IT professionals ($24,000/year, or $2,000/month), while Malaysia's later expansion opened a higher-threshold lane for selected non-IT professionals at $60,000/year.
+It also offers something almost no other Asian nomad visa does: English as a de facto working language.
 Kuala Lumpur, Penang, and increasingly Johor Bahru have mature English-speaking professional ecosystems.

 The program's strength is the combination of cost, language, and urban infrastructure.
 Weaknesses: the visa term is shorter than Thailand's DTV (max 2 years vs 5), and the path to permanent residence is essentially closed through this category.